Azure/autorest.csharp/docs/faq.md

     If you *really* want to use an older version of AutoRest C#, you can specify the version with the flag `--use`, i.e. `--use=@microsoft.azure/autorest.csharp@2.3.82`.

+2. How do I generate code based on V2 version?

+    Add --legacy flag to the command line to get the previous V2 behavior.

 <!-- LINKS -->
 [generate_with_sdk_repo]: https://github.com/Azure/autorest.csharp#use-in-azure-sdk-net-repo